arranf/arranf.github.io/docs/cv/README.md

 </block>

 <block title="Bricks and Mortar Studio" subtitle="Consultant" years="2016-2020">
 I consulted with non-profits (and their partners) using Rock RMS, an open source CMS/CRM.
 I performed data migration and wrote code for client-specific features.
-Examples include designing the API for a leading giving provider with $1m+ weekly revenue.
+Examples include designing the API for a leading giving provider with $1m+ weekly revenue and producing a fit validating prototype for a pre-seed startup.

 <skills :list="['C#', 'ASP.NET', 'SQL', 'Python3', 'Pandas', 'Requirements Analysis', 'Project Management']" />